philharle/pi-assist/README.md

 $ sudo apt-get install ssmtp mailutils
 ```

 Edit SSMTP config.
-Note that if you use Google’s 2-factor authentication (if not, you should!), then you’ll need to generate an application-specific set of credentials from your Google account. **_(TODO – Git)_**
+Note that if you use Google’s 2-factor authentication (if not, you should!), then you’ll need to generate an application-specific set of credentials from your Google account.
 ```sh
 $ sudo vi /etc/ssmtp/ssmtp.conf
 ```